 Today we are ranking Costo bakery items not in terms of taste—that's an entirely subjective measure that is up to each and every person's palate.
 Rather we are judging the baked goods in terms of calories, sugar, fats, and sodium per serving.
 Once you're armed with that information, it's up to you to make the best possible nutrition choices.

 We are going by the serving sizes used by Costco, which do vary.
 Here are the Costco bakery items on the healthier end of the spectrum, all the way down to the worst possible item you can buy.
-For more, check out 4 Major Side Effects of Eating Costco Bakery Items.
+Plus, check out We Tasted 5 Beloved Costco Pastries & This Is the Best.

 Kirkland Signature Baguette